Continuation-of-Ashford/ashford-docs/modified_mechanics/classes.md

 ### Arcane Archer

-Arcane Shot has a number of uses equal to 2 + proficency bonus.
+Arcane Shot has a number of uses equal to 2 + proficiency bonus.

 ### Echo Knight